 When Apple introduced the Apple Watch Series 3 in 2017 a lot of things changed.
 The company started seeing the Watch more like a fitness device rather than a fashion one, although it was available in aluminum, stainless steel, and ceramic models.
 This Watch had a chip 70% faster than its predecessor, increased RAM, and introduced the LTE cellular connectivity variant with 16GB of storage.

 Apple Watch Series 4, which launched a year later, featured a major redesign with a screen that was 30% bigger in both models and a 50% improvement on its processor over the Series 3 version.
-Speakers and microphones were rearranged so they were louder and more useful, and the Series 4 introduced the fall detection feature, ECG capabilities, and the second-generation heart rate monitor.
+Speakers and microphones were rearranged so they were louder and more useful, and Series 4 introduced the fall detection feature, ECG capabilities, and the second-generation heart rate monitor.

 In 2020, Apple announced the Apple Watch Series 6.
 This Watch brought a new S6 processor, up to 20% faster than its predecessor, a brighter Always-On display, a blood oxygen app, and an always-on altimeter, alongside new health sensors.

-Apple Watch Series 6 Specs and Features
+Apple Watch Series 6 specs and features

 The Apple Watch Series 6 comes in two sizes, three finishes, and two connectivity options.
-With a brighter always-on Retina Display, the Series 6 is available in 40 or 44mm, in aluminum, stainless steel, and titanium, and with GPS connection or GPS + LTE.
+With a brighter always-on Retina Display, the Series 6 is available in 40 or 44mm, in aluminum, stainless steel, and titanium, and with a GPS connection or GPS + LTE.

 The Apple Watch Series 6 introduced two new colors to the aluminum version: blue and (PRODUCT)RED alongside silver, space gray, and gold.
-It has the S6 processor, which is up to 20% faster than the S5 chip.
+It has an S6 processor, which is up to 20% faster than the S5 chip.
 This generation also introduced the blood oxygen sensor, which is recommended just for well-being and is not approved by the FDA like the ECG app is.

 The Apple Watch Series 6 has a third-generation optical heart sensor, Digital Crown with haptic feedback, a built-in compass, an always-on altimeter, and a second-generation speaker and mic.
 With Emergency SOS and International emergency calling, you can quickly call for help and alert your emergency contacts.